2LostBraincells/PINS/README.md

-# Swedish Personal Identity Number Validator
+# Personal Identity Number Validator

-A hyper optimized program for validating Personal Identity Numbers (or PINS for short)
+A hyper optimized program for validating Personal Identity Numbers (or pinv for short)

 ## Usage